emgyrz/collossus/README.md

 ### What it has
 Exports two main classes:
-* `Collection` - Just a wrapper around the Array, adds methods that make life easier. [docs](https://emgyrz.github.io/collossus/classes/collection)
+* `Collection` - Just a wrapper around the Array, adds methods that make life easier ([docs](https://emgyrz.github.io/collossus/classes/collection)).
 * `IdCollection` - Identified collection.
 This collection is inherited from the previous one.
-Designed to work with data that has an id (`id: number | string`). [docs](https://emgyrz.github.io/collossus/classes/idcollection)
+Designed to work with data that has an `id: number | string` ([docs](https://emgyrz.github.io/collossus/classes/idcollection)).